NohaAshraf85/Workout-Tracker/README.md

 To contribute to this project, please make sure you follow the guidelines in [The Contributor Covenant](https://www.contributor-covenant.org/) as general guidelines.
 Kindly maintain the highest ethics and respect.
 For further questions or requests kindly contact me through my [Email](mailto:noha_ashraf85@hotmail.com) or [GitHub](https://github.com/NohaAshraf85).

+## Deployed-Application
+The Workout Tracker application is deployed on Heroku through the following link [Workout-Tracker](https://stormy-escarpment-39241.herokuapp.com/?id=60a564413b7e1600151330d6) while the database is setup on MondoDB Atlas.

 ## Tests
 The application routes are tested using Insomnia and the front end for working functionality.